everFinance/arseeding/README.md

-# ARseeding
+# Arseeding
-ARseeding is a lightweight arweave data seed node.
+Arseeding is a lightweight arweave data seed node.
 It is mainly used to synchronize, cache and broadcast transaction && data.

 Important: arseeding is compatible with all http api interfaces of arweave node.